Open-EO/openeo-vue-components/README.md

 **Properties:**

 - `version` (string): openEO version (defaults to `null`, which tries to auto-detect the version).
-- `processData` (object): Process specification as defined by the openEO API.
+- `process` (object): Process specification as defined by the openEO API.
 - `provideDownload` (boolean): Provide a link to download the JSON file (defaults to `true`).
 - `initiallyCollapsed` (boolean): Allow collapsing/expanding the details and collapse the details by default (defaults to `false`).
 - `processReferenceBuilder` (function): A function that generates a link to a process by its process identifier.